-We practice our governance in accordance to our xwilmexwout and our s’í:wes , which are held by our selyolexwe.
+We will practice our governance in accordance to our xwilmexwout and our s’í:wes , which are held by our selyolexwe.
 Our laws are within the s’í:wes and are taught to us by our Sxwōxwiyá:m as told to us by our Syewá:l.

 Our morals, our rules, our laws, are taught to us through our Sxwōxwiyá:m and through our Stl’áleqem.
 The Stl’áleqem are our laws writtne in stone, through S’olh Temexw – our land, our traditional territory, and throughout the Sto:lo Nation.